zephyrproject-rtos/zephyr/doc/kernel/other/interrupts.rst

 configured vector in the IDT.
 This is used at runtime by :c:macro:`IRQ_CONNECT` to program the IRQ-to-vector association in the interrupt controller.

+For dynamic interrupts, the build must generate some 4-byte dynamic interrupt stubs, one stub per dynamic interrupt in use.
+The number of stubs is controlled by the :option:`CONFIG_X86_DYNAMIC_IRQ_STUBS` option.
+Each stub pushes an unique identifier which is then used to fetch the appropriate handler function and parameter out of a table populated when the dynamic interrupt was connected.

 Suggested Uses
 **************